Meredith Shifman, New York, NY, Overall Field Hockey Chair for the 21st

-Maccabiah, is pleased to announce the 18-athlete roster for the Open Women’s Field Hockey Team for the 21st
+Maccabiah, announced the 18-athlete roster for the Open Women’s Field Hockey Team for the 21st Maccabiah which took place July 2022 in Israel.
+The team won the Gold Medal.

-The team will be led by Head Coach, Candice Fisher, Baltimore, MD and Assistant Coach, Jessica Foley, Boonton, NJ.
+The team was be led by Head Coach, Candice Fisher, Baltimore, MD and Assistant Coach, Jessica Foley, Boonton, NJ.
 The

-18 athletes representing the USA next summer in Israel at the 21st Maccabiah are Gianna Duddy, Philadelphia, PA,
+18 athletes who represented the USA in July 2022 in Israel at the 21st Maccabiah were Gianna Duddy, Philadelphia, PA,

 DeSales University; Sarah Edelson, Blue Bell, PA, Amherst College; Paige Forester, Glencoe, IL, Massachusetts Institute